 The school environment promotes mediocrity across a stretch of subjects which may or may not be of interest to us.

-Ever since I went to my first baby ballet class, dancing has given me so much happiness.
-And ever since I knew how to write, I loved to use words to express myself, whether that was in the form of poetry, diary entries or stories.
-I have no regrets about studying BA English at one of the best universities for the subject in the country.
+Ever since I went to my first baby ballet class, dancing has given me so much joy.
+And ever since I knew how to write, I used words to express myself, whether that was in the form of poetry, diary entries or stories.
+I have no regrets about studying for a degree in English at one of the best universities in the country.
 It stretched and challenged me in ways that allowed me to grow.
 To become the much stronger person that I am today.
 But throughout the entire degree, I couldn’t help but feel restrained from exploring my side passions, letting myself experiment and try new things.
 From wondering.

-But I understood that commitment means making sacrifices.
-As with anything, to become great at it, you have to put off developing other skills.
-Which is why you need to ensure that you are committing to what you believe is right for you, not what society believes is right for you.
+Commitment means making sacrifices, and as with anything, to become great at it, you must put off developing other skills.
+Which is why you should ensure you are committing to what you believe is right for you, not what society believes is right for you.

-Self-awareness means understanding your innate desires and granting yourself the freedom to go after them, right from the start.
+Self-awareness means understanding your innate desires and granting yourself the freedom to go after them, from day one.

 A textbook, your boss and society can’t tell you what you love.
 You need to realize this on your own.